Pi Hydrae

 Pi Hydrae, Latinized from π Hydrae, is a star in the constellation Hydra with an apparent visual magnitude of 3.3, making it visible to the naked eye.
 Parallax measurements put this star at a distance of about 101 ly from the Earth.

 The spectrum of this star shows it to have a stellar classification of K1 III-IV, with the luminosity class of 'III-IV' suggesting it is in an evolutionary transition stage somewhere between a subgiant and a giant star.
 It has a low projected rotational velocity of 2.25 km s−1.
-Pi Hydrae is radiating energy from its outer envelope with an effective temperature of 4,670 K, giving it the orange hue of a K-type star.
+Pi Hydrae is radiating 61 times the Sun's luminosity from its outer envelope with an effective temperature of 4,565 K, giving it the orange hue of a K-type star.